 We pray the Liturgy of the Hours every weekday morning and evening, Monday through Friday, at 6:30am (Lauds) and 6:30pm (Vespers) in the Adoration Chapel.
 Everyone is welcome to attend.

-To sign up to lead morning or evening prayer one day per month at 6:30am or 6:30pm, contact the Parish Office.
+For more information or to sign up to lead morning or evening prayer one day per month at 6:30am or 6:30pm, contact the parish office at 281.497.1500 or firstname.lastname@example.org